pheymann/talks/typelevel-summit-2018/post.md

 type Path = "users"
 ```

 But as we want to stay in Vanilla Scala this isn't an option.
 We have to use the one tool probably every developer has to use when it comes to working on the type-level called [shapeless](https://github.com/milessabine/shapeless).
-It has this nifty class [Witness](https://github.com/milessabin/shapeless/blob/master/core/src/main/scala/shapeless/singletons.scala#L31) which generates a witness type from a constant value like `Strings` or `Symbols`.
+It has this nifty class [Witness](https://github.com/milessabin/shapeless/blob/master/core/src/main/scala/shapeless/singletons.scala#L31) which generates a witness type from a literal like `Strings` or `Symbols`.

 ```Scala
 import shapeless.Witness